 Foreign exchange, other currency distribution and distributions out of or effectively out of capital risk

-All Units will receive distributions in the Base Currency (RMB) only.
+All Units of the Unhedged Unit Class will receive distributions in the Base Currency (RMB) only.
 In the event that the relevant Unitholder has no RMB account, the Unitholder may have to bear the fees and charges associated with the conversion of such distribution from RMB to HKD or any other currency.
-The ETF’s base currency is in RMB but has Units traded in HKD and USD (in addition to RMB).
-Secondary market investors may be subject to additional costs or losses associated with fluctuations in the exchange rates between HKD or USD and the base currency and by changes in exchange rate controls when trading Units in the secondary market.
+The ETF’s base currency is in RMB but has Units of the Unhedged Unit Class traded in HKD and USD (in addition to RMB).
+Secondary market investors may be subject to additional costs or losses associated with fluctuations in the exchange rates between HKD or USD and the base currency and by changes in exchange rate controls when trading Units of the Unhedged Unit Class in the secondary market.

 Payment of dividends out of capital or effectively out of capital amounts to a return or withdrawal of part of an investor’s original investment or from any capital gains attributable to that original investment.
-Any such distributions may result in an immediate reduction in the Net Asset Value per Unit of the ETF.
+Any such distributions may result in an immediate reduction in the Net Asset Value per Unit of the Unhedged Unit Class of the ETF.

 New Index Risk